· David Cruz · Schools & Special Education · 7 min read

 During Instruction

 A paraprofessional works with two students at a table.
 Student A has a frequency tracker for hand-raising active - she taps the screen each time he raises his hand appropriately.
-Student B has an interval recording session running for on-task behavior - she only taps when he goes off-task, and the app handles the rest.
+Student B has an interval recording session running for on-task behavior - the app prompts her at each interval and she records a quick response.

 When Student A has an aggressive outburst, she opens the ABC data form.
-She logs the antecedent (peer took his pencil), behavior (hit peer on arm), and consequence (redirected to break area).
-The whole entry takes 15 seconds.
+She selects the antecedent (peer took his pencil), behavior (hit peer on arm), and consequence (redirected to break area) from pre-configured categories.
+The whole entry takes seconds.
 She returns to instruction.

 End of Day Review